Active listening

-Active listening is listening to understand.
-This form of listening conveys a mutual understanding between speaker and listener.
-Speakers receive confirmation their point is coming across and listeners absorb more content and understanding by being consciously engaged.
-The overall goal of active listening is to eliminate any misunderstandings and establish clear communication of thoughts and ideas between the speaker and listener.
-By actively listening to another person, a sense of belonging and mutual understanding between the two individuals is created.
+Active listening is the act of intentionally engaging with communication.
+Speakers receive confirmation that their point is coming across and listeners absorb more information, comprehension, and understanding by being consciously engaged.
+The goal of active listening is to eliminate any misunderstandings and establish clear communication of thoughts, perceptions, and ideas between the speaker and listener.
+Research has demonstrated that active listening promotes trust and reduces misunderstandings.